luncheon/svg-pan-zoom-container/README.md

 # svg-pan-zoom-container

 A vanilla-js module for adding zoom-on-wheel and pan-on-drag behavior to inline SVG elements.
+Very easy use and lightweight (1.3kB minified + gzipped).

 [Demo](https://luncheon.github.io/svg-pan-zoom-container/)

 ## Usage